How to Choose Your First Visual Novel

 How long does a beginner visual novel take to finish?

-A single route in a beginner-friendly title usually takes one to four hours.
-Full completion with all routes might take ten to twenty hours depending on the game.
+A single story in a beginner-friendly title usually takes one to four hours.
+Full completion with all stories might take ten to twenty hours depending on the game.

 Do I need to know Japanese to play visual novels?